narci90/ngxTablePowerfull/src/ngxTablePowerfull/README.md

                                                                                        // type boolean, to continue the action (true) or stop it (false).
 Your function will receive a parameter with the name of the action and the
                                                                                        // affected rows or columns

-    [actionsTocontrol]="Array of actions that will call name function of beforeAction" // Actions available to control by the user before being executed. [actionsTocontrol]="['newColumn', 'editColumn', 'deleteColumn', 'updateRow']"
+    [actionsTocontrol]="Array of actions that will call name function of beforeAction" // Actions available to control by the user before being executed. [actionsTocontrol]="['newColumn', 'editColumn', 'deleteColumn', 'updateRow', 'readMore']"
     [selected]="Data from the index column of the selected index row"